deadline-cxn/rfscms/README.md

 The RFS CMS home page is http://www.sethcoder.com/
 If you have any questions, comments or suggestions, please use the forum there.

-I have intentionally left out the images folder until I can trim it to only include the required files.
+The images folder is now included.

 Some parts of this project, the 3rdparty folder in particular, are from other projects.
 I have made the best effort of providing documentation, and disclosure every where I can when it